ajd-42/fakecalc/README.md

 ## 🙏 Credits

-This project was created by [andyjermann](https://github.com/andyjermann)
+This project was created by [andyjermann](https://github.com/andyjermann) and updated for android by [ajd-42](https://github.com/ajd-42)
-Need help building your version?
-Ask ChatGPT to walk you through it.